ILIAS-eLearning/ILIAS/components/ILIAS/Cron/README.md

 ### Choosing the Executing User

-The user account should be chosen carefully, because some preconditions MUST be fulfilled and it directly affects the security posture of your installation.
+The user account SHOULD be chosen carefully, because some preconditions MUST be fulfilled and it directly affects the security posture of your installation.

-The account must use the `ILIAS Auth` authentication mode (local auth) and must be active.
+The account MUST use the `ILIAS Auth` authentication mode (local auth) and MUST be active.
 This is enforced by ILIAS's underlying authentication chain for any CLI-executed account.
-Its password, however, is never actually checked, and no RBAC role or permission is required either, since cron-jobs MUST NOT rely on any specific permissions.
+Its password, however, is never actually checked.

+As described in [Permission Context](#permission-context), cron-jobs MUST NOT rely on any specific permissions — so the account only needs a low-privileged role, not an elevated one.

-Because of this, many installations simply reuse the default super-admin account (e.g.
-`root`) as the `<user>` argument, since it already satisfies these requirements.
+Many installations simply reuse the default super-admin account (e.g. `root`) as the `<user>` argument, since it already uses local auth and is active — even though its elevated role is unnecessary here and violates the principle of least privilege.

-If you don't want to use this account, because it should remain deactivated for security reasons, you should set up a dedicated, unprivileged user instead:
+If `root` should stay deactivated, or you want to avoid its elevated role, you SHOULD set up a dedicated, unprivileged cron user instead:
 - Create a new user (e.g. `cron-user`) via the ILIAS Administration UI.
 - Set its authentication mode to `ILIAS Auth` and make sure it is active.
 - Assign any complex password; since it is never checked during `run-jobs`, it can be set once and forgotten.
 - Assign a minimally privileged role, e.g. the built-in `Guest` global role.
 - Use this account's login as the `<user>` argument for `cli/cron.php run-jobs`.

 Even though its password is never checked by `run-jobs`, this account remains reachable through the regular web login form.
 Should it ever be compromised there, a low-privileged `cron-user` is a much smaller risk than exposing the super-admin account this way.

+This remaining web-login risk can be reduced further by restricting the account's `Client IP` field (in its user account settings) to the trusted addresses it should be reachable from.
+This restriction is enforced by `checkIp()` during a regular web login, but the CLI authentication path skips it entirely, since no client IP is available on the CLI.
+So it has no effect on `run-jobs`.

 ## Permission Context